hiqua/isasha/README.md

 ## Progress

-So far, one implication out of the four has been made.
+So far, one implication out of the four has been proved.

 ## How-to